ChrisPalmerNZ/Pytorch_Challenge/README.md

 I was a participant in the inaugeral challenge of 2018/2019, and was successful in being accepted for the Facebook Scholarship that was awarded to 300 of the 10,000 participants in the challenge.

-The notebook image_classifier_project was the original template to develop our project, however I have developed my working solution in the other notebooks contained in this repo, then applied them to the notebook.
+The notebook "image classifier project" was the original template to develop our project, however I have developed my working solution in the other notebooks contained in this repo, then applied them to the notebook.